lammps/lammps/doc/src/fix_bond_swap.rst

 the same chain.
 Over time, bonds swap so that inter-moleculer sticker bonds are created.
 This models a vitrification-style process whereby the polymer chains all become interconnected.
-For this use case, if angles are defined they should not include sticker sites.
+For this use case, if angles are defined they should not include bonds between sticker sites.

 ----------